Transtrend aims to contribute to

 For markets to function, there should be a continuous interaction between prices, supply and demand.
 For instance, when shortage looms, prices should rise in time to give producers incentive to raise their production and/or to give consumers an incentive to find alternatives.
 Without such interaction, markets would swing wildly from over-supply to over-demand.
 This mechanism will be intuitively clear in commodity markets.
 But, indirectly, the same principle holds true for financial markets.
 For instance, the value of a company should rise if the goods or services that it produces are in demand.
 And if not, it should not.

-Markets are not a train you can just jump on and off without impacting the timetable.
+Markets are not a train that one can hop on and hop off without impacting its timetable.

 Markets do not rise to make investors